wx13/jedi/doc/internals.md

 SyntaxColors
 ------------

-The SyntaxColors class defines the syntax colors.
-It is just a container class.
+The SyntaxColors class defines the syntax colors and does syntax coloring.

 CopyBuffer